smarigowda/ee-techtest-selenium-cucumber-junit/MANUAL_TEST_REPORT.md

 Test Title:
 User should be able to book more than one hotel `without` deposit

-1. Follow the steps of Test ID 1, choose Deposit as false and make more than one bookings.
+1. Follow the steps of Test ID 1, choose Deposit as false and make more than one booking.
 2. You should be able to make 2 bookings successfully.

 **Test ID: 5**